microsoft/FluidFramework/BREAKING.md

 The `wait()` methods on `ISharedMap` and `IDirectory` were deprecated in 0.55 and have now been removed.
 See the [deprecation notice](#wait-methods-deprecated-on-map-and-directory) for migration advice if you currently use these APIs.

+### Remove IFluidObject from Aqueduct

+[IFluidObject is deprecated](#Deprecate-IFluidObject-and-introduce-FluidObject).
+In this release we have removed all IFluidObject from the aqueduct package.
+This impacts the following public apis:
+ - getDefaultObjectFromContainer
+ - getObjectWithIdFromContainer
+ - getObjectFromContainer
+ - PureDataObject.getFluidObjectFromDirectory
+ - ContainerServiceRegistryEntries
+ - SingletonContainerServiceFactory.getService

+ In general the impact of these changes should be transparent.
+If you see compile errors related to Fluid object provider types with the above apis, you should transition those usages to [FluidObject](https://github.com/microsoft/FluidFramework/blob/main/common/lib/core-interfaces/src/provider.ts#L61) which is the replacement for the deprecated IFluidObject.

 ## 0.55 Breaking changes
 - [`SharedObject` summary and GC API changes](#SharedObject-summary-and-GC-API-changes)